ronen-g-aniti/motion-planning-and-controls/archived_work/article_on_rrt_mod.md

 # Enhancing Autonomous Navigation with an Advanced RRT Algorithm

 ## Introduction

-In the realm of autonomous navigation, the challenge of efficiently and safely planning a path in complex environments is paramount.
-The project I undertook, involving the development of an enhanced Rapidly-exploring Random Tree (RRT) algorithm with a novel steering function, stands as a testament to the application of mechanical engineering principles, mathematical rigor, and innovative algorithm design.
-This endeavor not only showcases my capability to innovate within the field of autonomous navigation but also integrates sophisticated collision detection logic to ensure path feasibility and safety.
+The realm of autonomous navigation presents significant challenges, particularly in efficiently and safely planning paths within complex environments.
+The project I embarked upon, developing an enhanced Rapidly-exploring Random Tree (RRT) algorithm with an innovative steering function, is a testament to the integration of mechanical engineering principles, mathematical rigor, and innovative algorithm design.
+This endeavor not only showcases my ability to innovate within the field of autonomous navigation but also incorporates sophisticated collision detection logic to ensure path feasibility and safety.

 ![RRT Steering](rrt_steering.png)

-**Figure 1.** This figure depicts a representative plot showcasing the results of the enhanced Rapidly-exploring Random Tree (RRT) algorithm with the 3D steering function.
-This visualization encapsulates the algorithm's afficiency in navigating complex environments while ensuring path feasibility and safety.
+**Figure 1.** A representative plot showcasing the results of the enhanced RRT algorithm with the 3D steering function, demonstrating the algorithm's efficiency in navigating complex environments and ensuring path feasibility and safety.

 ## Core Algorithm Components

 ### State Representation and Steering Mechanism

-At the heart of our algorithm is a refined state representation, incorporating both position $(x, y, z)$ and orientation $(	\theta_x, 	\theta_y, 	\theta_z)$ components.
-The orientation is crucial for navigating through three-dimensional spaces, allowing for rotational movement about multiple axes.
-The steering function, drawing inspiration from Rodrigues' rotation formula, adeptly calculates new orientations, facilitating smooth and precise directional control.
+Central to our algorithm is a refined state representation, defined as $\mathbf{S} = [x, y, z, \theta_x, \theta_y, \theta_z]$, incorporating both position $(x, y, z)$ and orientation $(\theta_x, \theta_y, \theta_z)$ components.
+This comprehensive representation is crucial for three-dimensional navigation, enabling rotational movement about multiple axes.
+The steering mechanism, inspired by Rodrigues' rotation formula, adeptly recalculates orientations to ensure smooth and precise directional control.

-The Rodrigues' rotation formula is defined as:
+Rodrigues' rotation formula is articulated as:
+$$
-$\mathbf{R} = \mathbf{I} + \sin(\phi)\mathbf{K} + (1 - \cos(\phi))\mathbf{K^2}$
+\mathbf{R} = \mathbf{I} + \sin(\phi)\mathbf{K} + (1 - \cos(\phi))\mathbf{K^2}
+$$
-where $\mathbf{R}$ is the rotation matrix, $\mathbf{I}$ is the identity matrix, $\mathbf{\phi}$ is the angle of rotation, and $\mathbf{K}$ is the skew-symmetric matrix formed from the axis of rotation.
+where $\mathbf{R}$ signifies the rotation matrix, $\mathbf{I}$ the identity matrix, $\phi$ the rotation angle, and $\mathbf{K}$ the skew-symmetric matrix derived from the axis of rotation.

-The skew-symmetric matrix $\mathbf{K}$ can be expressed as:
+The skew-symmetric matrix $\mathbf{K}$, essential for defining the rotation axis, is given by:
 $$
 \mathbf{K} = \begin{bmatrix}
 0 & -\theta_z & \theta_y \\